daattali/beautiful-jekyll/resources_pages/code_of_conduct.md

 ### Incident Reporting Guidelines

 If someone violates the Code of Conduct during a MDS event or in an online space outside of organised events, we ask that you report it to one of the MDS Co-Directors.
-The current MDS Co-Directors are Mike Gelbart and Tiffany Timbers.
-An email to mgelbart@cs.ubc.ca will be seen by Mike Gelbart, and an email to tiffany.timbers@stat.ubc.ca will be seen by Tiffany Timbers.
-To report a MDS code of conduct violation that will not be seen by Mike Gelbart or Tiffany Timbers, an alternative contact person is Milad Maymay, MDS Director, Program Operations & Student Management.
+The current MDS Co-Directors are Varada Kolhatkar and Rodolfo Lourenzutti.
+An email to kvarada@cs.ubc.ca will be seen by Varada Kolhatkar, and an email to lourenzutti@stat.ubc.ca will be seen by Rodolfo Lourenzutti.
+To report a MDS code of conduct violation that will not be seen by Varada Kolhatkar or Rodolfo Lourenzutti, an alternative contact person is Milad Maymay, MDS Director, Program Operations & Student Management.
 His email is maymay@science.ubc.ca .

 ## Have Fun